eropple/nestjs-auth/README.md

 can check your source of truth to ensure that the identity actually _does_ have the right to access the OAuth2 scope that you've granted.

-Each node of the tree also may have a `context` method that can inject arbitrary values into a local context that will be passed to descending contexts.
-For example, if a path segment is a wildcard that represents a file ID and the file ID doesn't exist, the `context` method can return a falsy value to tell the requestor that they are unauthorized. `context` methods never _positively_ affirm a right, however; only a `right` method can do that.
+Once we've gotten to the authz step, you can take as guaranteed that we have added a `locals` field to the request.
+As such, each node may have a `context` method that can test against the current request, potentially to short-circuit and return 403 early but also to potentially store request-local data for other uses..
+For example, if a path segment is a wildcard that represents a file ID and the file ID doesn't exist, the `context` method can return a falsy value to tell the requestor that they are unauthorized; if it does exist, the `context` method can attach the file entity to `request.locals` (which can then be used by deeper parts of the rights tree or be used for parameter injection in your handlers). `context` methods never _positively_ affirm a right, however; only a `right` method can do that.

 The above example of a nonexistent file is a good time to note that neither `context` nor `right` methods _do not_ handle exceptions; throwing an